Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 Mexico's combination of iconic venues, massive demand, and lower stadium capacities creates a perfect storm for high prices.

-Will Mexico World Cup Ticket Prices Drop?
+Will Mexico World Cup Ticket Prices Drop Before of During the Tournament?

 Based on historical patterns and current market dynamics, significant price drops are unlikely for Mexico matches.
 Here's why: